nmarsollier/viaduct/docs/content/docs/resolvers/field_resolvers.md

 * `objectValue` gives access to the object that contains the field being resolved.
 Fields of that object can be accessed, but only if those fields are in the resolver’s required selection set.
 If the resolver tries to access a field not included within its required selection set, it results in an `UnsetSelectionException` at runtime.

-* `queryValue` is similar to objectValue, but applies to the root query object of the Viaduct central schema.
-Like `objectValue`, fields on `queryValue` can only be accessed if they are in the resolver’s required selection set.
+* `queryValue` is similar to `objectValue`, but applies to the root query object of the Viaduct central schema.
+Like `objectValue`, fields on `queryValue` can only be accessed if they are in the resolver's required selection set.

 * `arguments` gives access to the arguments to the resolver.
 When a field takes arguments, the Viaduct build system will generate a GRT representing the values of those arguments.
 If `User.displayName` took arguments, for example, Viaduct would generate a type `User_DisplayName_Arguments` having one property per argument taken by `displayName`.
 In our example, the field execution context for `displayName` is parameterized by the special type `NoArguments` indicating that the field takes no arguments.

 * `selections()` returns the selections being requested for this field in the query, same as the `selections` function for the node resolver.
 The `SelectionSet` type is parameterized by the type of the selection set.
-For example, in the case of `User`’s node resolver, `selections` returned `SelectionSet<User>`.
+For example, in the case of `User`'s node resolver, `selections` returned `SelectionSet<User>`.
 In the case of `displayName`, `selections` returns `SelectionSet<NotComposite>`, where the special type `NotComposite` indicates that `displayName` does not return a composite type (it returns a scalar instead).

 Since `NodeExecutionContext` implements `ResolverExecutionContext`, it also includes the utilities provided there, which allow you to:
 * Execute [subqueries](/docs/resolvers/subqueries)